TRAVEL REQUIREMENTS (July 18, 2021)

 - Airline and private flight crews with stopovers in St. Maarten or St. Martin must demonstrate a valid negative rt-PCR or antigen test upon arrival.
 Crew members not in possession of a valid negative rt-PCR or antigen test must self-quarantine until their departure flight.

-- For travelers originating from a high-risk country, 14 consecutive days of self-monitoring of body temperature and possible flu like symptoms is mandatory.
-The travelers in this category will receive during 14 days an automated daily email alert providing a link for submitting the required information online.
+- For travelers originating from a high-risk country, 5 consecutive days of self-monitoring of body temperature and possible flu like symptoms is mandatory.
+The travelers in this category will receive an automated daily email alert providing a link for submitting the required information online the first 5 days of their stay.
 If you are remaining for a shorter term on the island, you will have to submit the information for the time you are on the island.
 Temperature measuring possibilities will also be offered in the lobby in most hotels and other lodging facilities.

 - For information on testing locations please visit https://stmaartenupdates.com/testing-on-island/ Thank you for choosing St. Maarten as your preferred vacation destination.